Loading [MathJax]/jax/output/HTML-CSS/jax.js

 41 Slightly different definitions of these functions, affecting the constant factors, may also be met in literature.

-This page titled 8.6: Fresnel and Fraunhofer Diffraction Patterns is shared under a CC BY-NC-SA 4.0 license and was authored, remixed, and/or curated by Konstantin K. Likharev via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 8.6: Fresnel and Fraunhofer Diffraction Patterns is shared under a CC BY-NC-SA 4.0 license and was authored, remixed, and/or curated by Konstantin K. Likharev via source content that was edited to the style and standards of the LibreTexts platform.